Tanmoy-Rath/misc/applyfamily.md

 # apply(array or a matrix, the diemension(rows or columns) over which the function is applied, anonymous or built-in function, ...)
+## apply(array or a matrix, the diemension(rows or columns) over which the function is applied, anonymous or built-in function, ...)
+### apply(array or a matrix, the diemension(rows or columns) over which the function is applied, anonymous or built-in function, ...)
+#### apply(array or a matrix, the diemension(rows or columns) over which the function is applied, anonymous or built-in function, ...)
+##### apply(array or a matrix, the diemension(rows or columns) over which the function is applied, anonymous or built-in function, ...)
+###### apply(array or a matrix, the diemension(rows or columns) over which the function is applied, anonymous or built-in function, ...)